 (1) He can prosecute the European patent application as his own application in place of the applicant.

-(2) Or he may file a new European patent application in respect of the same invention.
+(2) He may file a new European patent application in respect of the same invention.
 The new application will be deemed to have the same priority date as the earlier application in so far as it does not extend beyond the content of the earlier application as originally filed.

 (3) He may request that the older patent application be dismissed.